 The person of the pedagogue

-This is a way of working that is deeply wrapped up with the person of the pedagogue and their ability to reflect, make judgements and respond (Smith and Smith 2008: 15).
+This is a way of working that is deeply wrapped up with the person of the pedagogue; their disposition toward flourishing, truth and justice (what many with the tradition of social pedagogy call haltung); and their readiness and ability to reflect, make judgements and respond (Smith and Smith 2008: 15).
 They need to be experienced as people who can be trusted, respected and turned to.